2002

 “Somehow I see, there are ships in her eyes…”

-This Saturday’s playlist submission was never released as a single and it never charted…anywhere.
+This Sunday’s playlist submission was never released as a single and it never charted…anywhere.
 It’s the last track, number 12, on the original 1997 debut release of Your Body Above Me by Black Lab.
 An alternative rock band founded in San Franciso, CA, in 1995 by Paul Durham, the band’s name is an amalgam of band names Black Sabbath and Stereolab.
 The album did have two hits, one of which peaked at #6 on the Billboard Mainstream Rock chart.

 There is not a bad song on this album and I nearly wore out my CD.
 I took notice of them when an alternative rock station showcased their first track (the #6 hit).
 I love Paul Durham‘s voice and, the band has had many songs used in movies and television, most notably Spider-Man (2002), Blade: Trinity and Transformers.